 And, this shift toward complacency hasn’t avoided the entrepreneurial sector.
 Americans start fewer businesses than they used to.
 Also, markets are tightening up.

 To remain a dynamic society, entrepreneurs need to take a chance on new businesses and deliver the products and services our economy demands.
 To do that, they may need to break out of their comfort zones in 2018.
 It’s time to shake up their approach to business.
-The place to start is attending business events.
+The place to start is attending business and industry events.

 Why Business Events?

 One great way to do that is by leaving your immediate surroundings.
 Attending business events that are full of other entrepreneurs who are looking to learn new things, have new experiences, and adopt new perspectives can be a real eye-opener.
 Plus, these business events can change the long-term prospects for your business.

 Here are six business events to put on your 2018 shortlist.

 EO is an organization designed to support entrepreneurs and enable them to learn from one another.
 EO holds global events throughout the year.
 However, it also holds regional events for members that address issues pertinent to a specific area.

 From focusing on particular geographic areas, such as Latin America, to building events around a specific demographic, such as women, the organization makes an effort to acknowledge members’ experiences and challenges.
 Located everywhere from Bali to St. Louis, these events certainly push entrepreneurs out of their usual routines and into exploration.